Windows 10 ‘Game Mode’: Microsoft Is Infusing Xbox One Resource Handling Technology Into Operating System For Faster Game Launches And Smoother Gameplay, Suggests Leaked DLL File

-Windows and PC users who have long craved for a “Game Mode,” might soon have their wish fulfilled in the New Year.
-Microsoft is believed to be tinkering with Windows 10 to make it more gamer friendly, and optimize its internal processes to ensure faster game launches and smoother gameplay.
+Windows and PC users who have long craved for a “Game Mode” might soon have their wish fulfilled in the New Year.
+Microsoft is believed to be tinkering with Windows 10 to make it more gamer friendly and optimize its internal processes to ensure faster game launches and smoother gameplay.

 The future of Windows 10 Operating System (OS) appears alluring for gamers, who have always preferred Microsoft’s other platform meant exclusively for high-end gaming.
-Gamers have either stayed away from Windows 10 or actively shifted to Xbox because it prioritized gaming, and was able to dedicate resources to the game being played, while minimizing resources available to other backend processes.
+Gamers have either stayed away from Windows 10 or actively shifted to Xbox because it prioritized gaming, and was able to dedicate resources to the game being played while minimizing resources available to other backend processes.

 The Xbox platform, notably the Xbox One, has been widely appreciated for its ability to pull resources and allocate them to games whenever needed or demand.
 It appears Windows 10 might soon be able to replicate the platform’s ability to devote resources.
 If a leaked DLL file is any indication, Microsoft is taking steps to make the Windows 10 OS as powerful a gaming platform as the Xbox gaming console.
 Perhaps it is the right time to grab the free upgrade, which is still available using a few nifty legal tricks.